 In a saucepan, heat butter over medium-high heat.
 Add mushrooms; cook and stir until tender, 5-6 minutes.
 Stir in flour and 1/4 tsp pepper until blended.
 Gradually add cream.
 Bring to a boil; cook and stir for 2 minutes, or until thickened.
 Remove from heat and set aside.

 Preheat air fryer to 300 degrees.
 In a bowl, combine egg yolk, onion, 4 Tbsp mushroom sauce, salt and remining pepper.
 Crumble beef over mixture and mix well.
-Shape into 4 loaves.
-Unroll crescent dough and separate into 4 rectangles; press perforations to seal, if needed.
-Place meat loaf on each rectangle.
-Bring edges together and pinch to seal.
+Shape into four 4 1/2-inch loaves.
+Unroll crescent dough; press perforations to seal, if needed.
+Roll out to about 9x13 inches and separate into 4 rectangles.
+Place meat loaf in center of each rectangle.
+Pull the long sides up over the loaf and pinch to seal.
+Pull other sides up to cover the end of the loaf and pat down to seal.
 If desired, brush with beaten egg.

-Place Wellingtons in a single layer on a well-greased basket in air fryer.
+Place Wellingtons in a single layer on a well-greased wire basket in air fryer, thick crescent side down.
 It's recommended to have a drip pan on a lower rack to catch liquid that will drip from the Wellingtons.
 Cook until golden brown and a thermometer inserted into meat reads 160 degrees, 18-22 minutes.
 Meanwhile, warm remaining sauce over low heat; stir in parsley.
 Serve sauce with Wellingtons.

 NOTES: We used crescent rolls like the recipe calls for, but if you can find the Pillsbury crescent dough sheets, I'd highly recommend them.
-The perforations just never seem to want to go back together.
-We also used a rolling pin to make the crescent dough wider and thinner to fit the meat loaf.
+The perforations of the crescents just never seem to want to go back together.

 Serves 4